Join us for our Red Shoe Walk Sunday 2nd Aug Meadowhall Shopping Centre Register here Red Shoe Walk

 Through this opportunity we wish to promote cross-learning and bring best practice back to Sheffield Teaching Hospitals NHS FT.

-We are particularly interested in receiving applications seeking to improve practices in relation to patient infections, falls, pressure ulcer care, medicines management, enhanced care, dementia care, digital improvements, reducing health inequalities, or any clinical practice issues or innovations designed to enhance patient care.
+We are particularly interested in receiving applications seeking to improve practices in relation to patient infections, falls, pressure ulcer care, medicines management, enhanced care, dementia care, digital improvements, mental health, cancer, reducing health inequalities, end of life care, or any clinical practice issues or innovations designed to enhance patient care.

 Successful applicants will be allocated a senior member of staff to act as a mentor/supervisor during their study.